Basicprogrammer10/connorcode-writing/programming/oscilloscope-renderer.md

 ## 🐌 Renderer Implementation

 This part took _wayyyyyyyyyyy_ too long.
-A lot of issues cake up while working on it.
+A lot of issues came up while working on it.

 The first attempt at implementing the render didn't really work as it was based on the slope of the line.
 This became an issue on fully horizontal and vertical lines, who knew negative infinity was a thing!?